simpleanalytics/docs/_docs/55_events/05_automated-events.md

   - /capture-outbound-links
 ---

-To make it easier for our customers we create a separate automated events script.
-You can collect a few different events automatically: outbound links, email clicks, and amount of downloads.
-[Go to your events page](https://simpleanalytics.com/select-website/events).
+[Normal events](/events) need to be added into your code.
+To make it easier we created a separate automated events script.
+This script has to be installed once, and it will track outbound links, email addresses clicks, and amount of download for certain files.
+Events will appear on [your events page](https://simpleanalytics.com/select-website/events).

 ## Outbound